Jelena420/chocolate-shop-system/README.md

 Object serialization for network communication
 Dynamic table refresh using background threads

-Database Setup
+Database Setup:
 Create a MySQL database.
 Import the SQL script located in the database folder.
 Update database configuration if necessary.
 Start the server application.
 Launch the client application.

-Project Structure
+Project Structure:
 Client/
 Server/
 Common/
 database/
 docs/

-Demo
+Demo:
 Short video showing the application in action is available in the repository.

 Authors